-In 2010, a new PhD Program in Science and Policy began, through which students acquire tools for policy work, learn about policy sciences and attend international conferences at the interface of plant sciences and policy.
+In 2010, PSC started its PhD Program in Science and Policy, through which students acquire tools for policy work, learn about policy sciences and attend international conferences at the interface of plant sciences and policy.

 In 2013 the PSC-Mercator PhD Fellowships "Bridging Plant Sciences and Policy" were launched.
-Currently, four PhD students are being supported by the Mercator Foundation Switzerland in their work at the interface of plant science and policy.
+Currently, four PhD students receive funding by the Mercator Foundation Switzerland to do research and to work at the interface of plant science and policy.

 Building on the groundwork laid by these programs, the IDP BRIDGES initiative, funded by the 7th Framework Marie Curie Actions, is supporting new cohorts of PhD students in the Science & Policy program.
 These students are also strengthening our network of partnerships through targeted internships with industry, NGOs and agenices.

-The PSC promotes transparent dialogue with the public.
-The aims are to present the abundance and benefits of plant science research but also to discuss new research findings with the public and raise political awareness among decision makers.
+The PSC promotes transparent dialogue with the public aiming at presenting the abundance and benefits of plant science research while offering opportunities to discuss new research findings with the public and raise political awareness among decision makers.

-In 2005, Dialog Green was initiated as a platform to discuss the ecological, social and economic implications of GMOs.
-Those conferences are now highly regarded in political and public event series.
+In 2005, Dialog Green was initiated as a platform to discuss ecological, social and economic implications of GMOs.
+Those conferences receive high recognition in political and public event series.

-The PSC organizes public round table discussions as part of the PSC PhD Program Science and Policy.
-Scientists and experts from agencies, NGOs and private organizations debate policy-relevant topics such as climate change and biodiversity loss.
+The PSC regularly organizes public round table discussions as part of its PSC PhD Program Science and Policy.
+Scientists and experts from federal agencies, NGOs and private organizations debate policy-relevant topics such as climate change and biodiversity loss.

-The Plant Science at School teacher training programme offers vocational training for teachers interested in bringing current topics of plant science research to the classroom.
+The Plant Science at School teacher training programme offers training for teachers interested in bringing current topics of plant science research into their classroom.